-Under the 2023 ABL Credit Agreement, Atlas LLC is permitted to make payments of dividends and distributions pursuant to certain limited exceptions and baskets set forth therein and otherwise generally subject to certain restrictions described therein, including that (i) no Event of Default has occurred and is continuing, and (ii) no loans and no more than \$7.5 million in letters of credit that have not been cash collateralized are outstanding, and liquidity exceeds \$30.0 million at all times during the 30 days prior to the date of the dividend or distribution; provided that if any loans are outstanding or outstanding letters of credit exceed \$7.5 million and no Event of Default has occurred and is continuing, then Atlas LLC is permitted to make payments of dividends and distributions if, (i) Availability is higher than the greater of (a) \$12 million and (b) 20% of the pro forma Borrowing Base then in effect and during the 30 days prior to the date of the dividend or distributions as if such dividend or distributions as a days prior to the date of the dividend or distributions as if such dividend or distr
+Under the 2023 ABL Credit Agreement, Atlas LLC is permitted to make payments of dividends and distributions pursuant to certain limited exceptions and baskets set forth therein and otherwise generally subject to certain restrictions described therein, including that (i) no Event of Default has occurred and is continuing, and (ii) no loans and no more than \$7.5 million in letters of credit that have not been cash collateralized are outstanding, and liquidity exceeds \$3.0 million at all times during the 30 days prior to the date of the dividend or distribution; provided that if any loans are outstanding letters of credit exceed \$7.5 million and no Event of Default has occurred and is continuing, then Atlas LLC is permitted to make payments of dividends and distributions if, (i) Availability is higher than the greater of (a) \$12 million and (b) 20% of the proforma Borrowing Base then in effect and during the 30 days prior to the date of the dividend or distribution as if such dividend or distribution had been made at the beginning of such period, or if (ii) (a) Availability is higher than the greater of (x) \$9 million and (y) 15% of the proforma Borrowing Base then in effect and during the 30 days prior to the date of the dividend or distributions as if such dividend or distributions as a forth or a proforma Borrowing Base then in effect and during the 30 days prior to the date of the dividend or distributions as if such dividend or distributions as if such dividend or distributions as if such dividend or distribution had been made at the beginning of such period and (b) the Fixed Charge Coverage Ratio, as calculated on a proforma basis, is greater than 1.00 to 1.00, as provided under the 2023 ABL Credit Agreement.
+Additionally, Atlas LLC may make additional payments of dividends and distributions in qualified equity interests and may make Permitted Tax Distributions.

 The 2023 ABL Credit Facility contains certain customary representations and warranties, affirmative and negative covenants, and events of default.
-As of June 30, 2024, the Company was in compliance with the covenants under the 2023 ABL Credit Facility.
+As of September 30, 2024, the Company was in compliance with the covenants under the 2023 ABL Credit Facility.